feathersjs/docs/guides/react.md

 ## Adding components

-Components will use the Feathers application we initialized above.
+Each of your components will use the Feathers application we initialized above.
 The first component shows a form that when submitted creates a new message on the `messages` service:

 ```html
 const ComposeMessage = React.createClass({